 Part of a baby's normal development is learning that separations from parents are

-not permanent.
-Young babies do not understand time, so they think a parent who walks
+not long-term (permanent).
+Young babies don't understand time, so they think a parent

-out of the room is gone forever.
-Also, they have not yet developed the concept of
+who walks out of the room is gone forever.
+They have not yet developed the idea that

 What are the signs of separation anxiety?

-Babies experiencing separation anxiety fear that a parent will leave and not return.
+Babies with separation anxiety fear that a parent will leave and not return.
+The fear

 Crying when you leave the room